NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

    - csh: ``setenv PATH "/path/to/StereoPipeline/bin:${PATH}"``

 #.
 Try it out.
 See :numref:`lronac_csm` for a quick Lunar example
-   which does not require installing ISIS or it supporting data as above, and :numref:`moc_tutorial` for an example using Mars images.
+   which does not require installing ISIS or it supporting data as above, and :numref:`moc_tutorial` for an example using Mars images and ISIS data.

 Installing ASP and ISIS in the same conda environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^